 Subspecialty-Specific Background and Intent: The Review Committee does not expect each program to own a simulator or to have a simulation center.
 "Simulation" is used broadly to mean learning about patient care in settings that do not include actual patients.
-This could include objective structured clinical examinations, standardized patients, patient simulators, or electronic simulation of resuscitation, procedures, and other clinical scenarios.
+This could include objective structured clinical examinations (OSCEs), standardized patients, patient simulators, or electronic simulation of resuscitation, procedures, and other clinical scenarios.

 - 1.8.e.
-There must be a complete biochemistry laboratory and facilities for hormone immunoassays.
+Fellows must have convenient access to a laboratory for clinical microbiology, such that direct and frequent interaction with microbiology laboratory personnel is readily available.
 (Core) - 1.8.f.
-There must be access to karyotyping and immunohistologic studies.
-(Core) - 1.8.g.
-Imaging services must include nuclear, radiologic, and ultrasound facilities, including bone density.
-(Core) - 1.8.h.
 The program must provide fellows with a patient population representative of both the broad spectrum of clinical disorders and medical conditions managed by subspecialists in this area, and of the community being served by the program.
 (Core) - 1.9.
 The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; (Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)